khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 ## Left sidebar

 The left sidebar refers to the navigation that is contextual to each page.
 These options change depending on if you are looking at a project, a group, or a settings page.
-The names used for each nav item should be short and easy to remember, ideally 1-2 words in length.
+The names used for each navigation item should be short and easy to remember, ideally 1-2 words in length.

-There  are two levels of navigation: [top-level](#top-level-menu-items) and a [submenu](#submenu-items).
+There are two levels of navigation: [top level](#top-level-menu-items) and a [submenu](#submenu-items).

 ### Top-level menu items

 A top-level menu item is the first anchor that appears within the left sidebar.
-These pages are used to display the most important functionality for that navigation category.
+These items are used to display the most important functionality for that navigation category.
 A top-level menu item may contain related submenu items.

 #### Additions